International Estate And Gift Tax Planning in Utah | Serving Salt Lake City

 The team of experienced attorneys at John Park Law have extensive experience in handling such matters as well as other international estate and gift tax planning issues.
 Through tailored and creative legal strategy, we help our clients plan their investments and assets to avoid United States estate and/or gift tax.
-Call us at 702-857-7879 to protect your assets from burdensome taxes today.
+Call and speak with one of our experienced Salt Lake City asset protection attorneys today at 801-701-3330 to protect your assets from burdensome taxes.

 What Is the Estate and Gift Tax Exemption?

 In some cases, nonresidents of the United States must file estate tax returns for any United States-based assets that they hold.
 According to the Internal Revenue Service (IRS), the estate and gift tax exemption is set at $60,000 for nonresidents of the United States.
 Any estate valued above $60,000 will be taxed at 40%.
 The IRS sets forth which United States assets are subject to estate tax, namely:

 - Real estate located within the United States

 - Tangible personal property, with the exception of some art

 - Shares in corporations or entities that are incorporated within the United States

 - Business assets located in the United States